 - 8.13.1 Describe the potential risks to people and property that may be associated with the project in the form of a preliminary risk assessment for all components of the project and in accordance with relevant standards.
-The assessment should include: - potential hazards, accidents, spillages, fire and abnormal events that may occur during all stages of the project, including estimated probabilities of occurrence - identifying all hazardous substances to be used, stored, processed or produced and the rate of usage - potential wildlife hazards, natural events (e.g. cyclone, storm tide inundation, flooding, bushfire) and implications related to climate change. - how the project may potentially affect hazards away from the project site (e.g. changing flooding characteristics).

-- 8.13.2 Provide details on the safeguards that would reduce the likelihood and severity of hazards, consequences and risks to persons, within and adjacent to the project area(s).
+The assessment should include: - potential hazards, accidents, spillages, fire and abnormal events that may occur during all stages of the project, including estimated probabilities of occurrence - identifying all hazardous substances to be used, stored, processed or produced and the rate of usage - potential wildlife hazards (e.g. mosquitos, crocodiles), natural events (e.g. cyclone, storm tide inundation, flooding, bushfire) and implications related to climate change. - how the project may potentially affect hazards away from the project site (e.g. changing flooding characteristics). - 8.13.2 Provide details on the safeguards that would reduce the likelihood and severity of hazards, consequences and risks to persons, within and adjacent to the project area(s).
 Identify the residual risk following application of mitigation measures.
-Present an assessment of the overall acceptability of the impacts of the project in light of the residual uncertainties and risk profile. - 8.13.3 Provide an outline of the proposed integrated emergency management planning procedures (including evacuation plans, if required) for the range of situations identified in the risk assessment developed in this section, including natural hazard events. - 8.13.4 Outline any consultation undertaken with the relevant emergency management authorities, including the Local Disaster Management Group.
+Present an assessment of the overall acceptability of the impacts of the project in light of the residual uncertainties and risk profile. - 8.13.3 Provide an outline of the proposed integrated emergency management planning procedures (including evacuation plans and availability of health services) for the range of situations identified in the risk assessment developed in this section, including natural hazard events. - 8.13.4 Outline any consultation undertaken with the relevant emergency management authorities, including the Local Disaster Management Group and health support agencies.